sssolutiontec/open-source-catalog/index.md

 # Open Source Catalog
 {: .fs-9 }

 Aim is to catalog as many (best) open source as possible with the help of community.
+Use above search bar to quick search your keyword in catalog.
 {: .fs-6 .fw-300 }

-[Contribute entry](#contributing){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2}
+[Add entry on github](https://github.com/sssolutiontec/open-source-catalog/issues/new?assignees=&labels=&template=aNewEntry.md&title=Add+new+entry){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 target="_blank"}
-[View it on GitHub](https://github.com/sssolutiontec/open-source-catalog){: .btn .fs-5 .mb-4 .mb-md-0 target="_blank"}
+[Contribute entry](#contributing){: .btn .fs-5 .mb-4 .mb-md-0}

 ---